-Diabetes: There has been some concern that cod liver oil or other fish oils might increase blood sugar in people with diabetes.
-But there is no strong research that supports this concern.
-But there is some evidence that cod liver oil may lower blood sugar levels and increase the blood sugar-lowering effects of some antidiabetes drugs.
-There is a concern that blood sugar could drop too low.
+Diabetes: Cod liver oil or other fish oils might increase blood sugar in people with diabetes, but it's not clear if this is a major concern.
+Cod liver oil might also lower blood sugar levels and increase the effects of some antidiabetes drugs.
 If you have diabetes and use cod liver oil, monitor your blood sugar levels closely.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.